Breush/lava/whats-next.md

     - Node: hierarchy of GameObjects
     - OrbitCameraController
     - RenderWindow: Take from magma - so that it does not depend on crater anymore
+        - But this has some vulkan-dependent implementation...
+        - So we should keep a RenderWindow in magma - but its interface takes a WsHandle.
     - RmMaterial: albedo color
     - SphereMesh: uv mapping